kstrafe/Cxy/documentation/rationale.md

 # How UL Came To Be #
-I was programming and it suddenly struck me: "It needs to be simple".
+I was programming and it suddenly struck me: "It must be simple".
 My view on life changed in an instant.
 Boom.
 It was over.
 It's happening.
-It needs to be simple.
+It must be simple.

 You take professional laziness and mix it together with my love of sleep and you get total awesomeness.
 So awesome that it doesn't even have a name.